1. Home

 • Seamless and easy to use;

 • You can run the virtual machine in windowed mode and also in full screen.
-Here you can set a hotkey to switch back and forth between your virtual machine and macOS without delay;
+You can set a hotkey to switch back and forth between your virtual machine and macOS;

 • When minimised, there is an icon in your Mac Dock for easy access; and